mongojack/mongojack/src/site/markdown/index.md

 Quick start
 -----------

-This is what using the mapper looks like:
+This is what using MongoJack looks like:

     JacksonDBCollection<MyObject, String> coll = JacksonDBCollection.wrap(dbCollection, MyObject.class,
             String.class);